+The ICCB, through the SCN, hosted18 statewide events to enhance programs usage of technology, distance learning tools and increasing digital literacy awareness.
+The events included participation in national research projects, workshops, online courses, and technical assistances.
 In order to meet the needs of the statewide priorities in the most efficient manner, the SCN utilized alternative delivery methods for professional development.
 These methods included asynchronous and synchronous methods.
 Synchronous at-a-distance was conducted through GoToTraining webinars and also interactive online sessions with specific groups.
 The state continues to use, iLearn, an installation of the Moodle Learning Management System dedicated to Illinois adult educators and administrators, to provide self-paced modules.
 The state continues to use i-Pathways online curriculum as a tool for student distant learning.
-This year the virtual curriculum has been updated to enhance alignment to the CCRS.
-Fourteen webinars were hosted this year to provide technical guidance and assistance for usage by instructors.
-Utilizing technical assistance from OCTAE’s LINCS Professional Project (ESLPro) for Integration of Digital Literacy into English Language Instruction Illinois received guidance in implementing a state wide project to develop ESL instructors into digital champions in Illinois adult education programs.
-This initiative was piloted in 10 programs that developed “Digital Champions” who will recruit and train other ESL instructors to integrate technology in ESL instruction statewide.
+This year the virtual curriculum has been updated to align to the CCRS.
+Fourteen webinars were hosted this year to provide technical guidance and assistance to instructors.
+The ICCB utilized technical assistance from OCTAE’s LINCS Professional Project (ESLPro) in the integration of digital literacy into English language instruction.
+This guidance has provided us with the opportunity to launch a state wide project to develop more ESL instructors into digital champions in Illinois adult education.
+This initiative was launched and piloted in 10 programs.
+The expectation was that these participants will recruit and train other ESL instructors to integrate technology in ESL instruction statewide.
 Participants of this project co-presented sessions on the use of technology and digital literacy instruction at the April 26-27, 2016 Administrators’ Meeting to share resource and finding with other programs.
 Work will continue in FY17 to expand training statewide.
 In addition, we have worked with our core partners, philanthropic organizations, and foundations to develop a digital literacy push in Illinois.
 The state director is serving on the advisory committee.

 Total Events Held: 18 Total Participants: 150